nlynzaad/remix-mikroorm/README.md

 This is a bare-bones test project to implement [mikro-orm](https://mikro-orm.io/) and [Remix (vite plugin)](https://remix.run/).

-This generally just works the only real quirk is the requirement by the CLI to include the file extension which can be an annoyance with typescript.
+This generally just works the only real quirk is the requirement by the CLI, to include the file extension for ESM projects.

-This can either be enabled globally in the tsconfig or disabled on a case by case basis using ts comments.
-In this project I've opted to disable on a case by case basis.
+Given that remix uses vite and hence the project is bundled with esbuild the requirement for file extensions does not really make sense.

+Using tsx instead of ts-node resolves all the pain points, so I have added an extra script in package.json to call the mikro-orm esm cli tool via tsx instead of the default ts-node usage.

+TS-node is still required for the esm script's validations to pass but that is the extent of it.
+There is talk of possibly replacing ts-node in future releases of mikro-orm [discussion](https://github.com/mikro-orm/mikro-orm/discussions/5275).

 ## Getting started